Rapptz/discord.py/docs/ext/commands/cogs.rst

                 await ctx.send('Hello {0.name}...
 This feels familiar.'.format(member))
             self._last_member = member

-A couple of technical notes to take into consideration:
+A couple of technical points to take into consideration:

 - All listeners must be explicitly marked via decorator, :meth:`~.commands.Cog.listener`.
 - The name of the cog is automatically derived from the class name but can be overridden.
 See :ref:`ext_commands_cogs_meta_options`.